 - Platform changes and algorithm shifts are disrupting visibility, with some artists losing traffic or conversions with no clear explanation.

 - Oversaturation on print-on-demand sites means your work is competing with more uploads, more noise, and unfortunately, more knockoffs.
+Lately, that also includes a flood of AI-generated content – some of it scraped, rushed, or passed off as original work, which only makes things harder for human artists trying to stay visible.

 - Wider economic pressure is changing how people shop and how often.